Looking for things to do in Forster with kids? You have hit the jackpot!

-A huge thank you to blog reader Sonja Screpsis who shared her passion for Forster on the NSW North Coast with us here.
-What an encouragement to visit Foster she’s written here – so much info and it sounds so fab for families.
+A huge thank you to blog reader Sonja Screpsis who shares her passion for Forster on the NSW North Coast with us here.

 Holidays with kids in Forster

 I have been holidaying in Forster for most of my life as we were lucky enough to own a holiday house there since 1972.
 I often joke that I am a part time resident.
 Now that I am older, with children of my own, I often rediscover the many wonderful features of Forster when we go there on holidays.